-Other symptoms of migraine auras
+Other symptoms of migraine with aura

-Some of the other symptoms you may experience from migraine auras include:
+Some of the other symptoms you

-- dots, stars, spots, squiggles, and “flash bulb” effects
+- dots, stars, spots, squiggles, and “flashbulb” effects

 - blind spots, tunnel vision, or total loss of vision for a short period